liPillON/nughud_fullstbar/README.md

 ## Limitations:
-- this is a singleplayer-only HUD, since NUGHUD does not display FRAGS and MUGSHOT in the same place
+- this is a singleplayer-only HUD, since NUGHUD does not support displaying the FRAGS and MUGSHOT widgets both in the same place simultaneously

 ## Downloads: